bruvellu/terebratalia-wnts/wnt.md

 <!--## Summary of findings-->

-In this study, we characterize the Wnt complement of the brachiopod *T. transversa* and investigate the spatio-temporal expression of Wnt signaling components throughout embryogenesis.
+In this study, we characterize the Wnt complement of the brachiopod *T. transversa* and investigate the spatiotemporal expression of Wnt signaling components throughout embryogenesis.
 We find that during axial elongation, the expression of ligands, receptors, and antagonists show an anteroposterior organization forming regionalized transcriptional territories, each expressing a unique combination of transcripts.
 These territories precede and coincide with the morphological subdivisions of the larval body, indicating that the differential activation of Wnt signaling may contribute to pattern the brachiopod larval body.
 We identified differences in receptor-context that may be involved in the patterning of an evolutionary novelty of brachiopod larvae, the reversible mantle lobe.